YangletLiu/RL4QC/README.md

 ## :triangular_flag_on_post: Roadmap

-In our project, we will mainly focus on two aspects, namely the dataset, simulation envrionment, and benchmark,
+In our project, we will mainly focus on three aspects, namely the dataset, simulation envrionment, and benchmark,

 __Dataset__: We will release various datasets for the tensor representations of quantum circuits, for other researchers to verify their ideas.
 :white_check_mark: Tensor-Train/MPS tensor network